 With a will you at least set out, for the record, what you want.
 Though you should remember that a will can be challenged.
 If you want to leave everything to your cat, and nothing to your wife or kids, then your sanity or fairness might be questioned.
 And on that basis your will could be overturned.

 You can write your own will, a voluntary declaration, and have it signed by two witnesses who are not – and could not be – amongst the beneficiaries.
-But if there is any complication, any chance of your wishes being unclear, or any chance that the situation might change in some way either after your will has been written or after your death, then it is worth asking good solicitors to help you.
+But if there is any complication, any chance of your wishes being unclear, or any chance that the situation might change in some way either after your will has been written or after your death, then it is worth asking professional Estate Planners to help you.